What is Afforestation? Importance and Advantages of Afforestation

 ~Evaristo Nugkuag Ikanan

 Therefore, reforestation is the process of increasing trees in an existing forest, while afforestation is the process of creating a new forest.
-In this article, our aim is to look at the importance of afforestation and its various advantages.
+In this article, we aim to examine the importance of afforestation and its advantages.

 Importance of Afforestation

 In today’s world, the rate at which trees grow naturally in forests is much slower than the rate at which trees in forests are cut down for production.
-The increased demand for tree products has put pressure on forests, resulting in deforestation.
+The increased demand for tree products has pressured forests, resulting in deforestation.

 Afforestation is helping alleviate the pressure on natural forests by providing an alternative source of tree products.
-It is mostly done for commercial purposes.
+It is mainly done for commercial purposes.

 Protecting natural forests without providing alternative sources of tree products is very difficult and unsustainable.
-Besides, logging is more common in places where there are no alternative sources of tree products.
+Besides, logging is more common in places without alternative sources of tree products.

 Planting trees on barren land is, on some occasions, more beneficial than planting trees in a depleted or depleting forest.
-Planting trees in depleted or recovering forests helps to restore the ecosystem of the area, but planting trees in barren land helps to create a new ecosystem.
+Planting trees in depleted or recovering forests helps restore the area’s ecosystem, but planting trees in barren land helps create a new ecosystem.

-Most governments and institutions have used afforestation into help revert the arid and semi-arid areas to productive areas.
-It also helps improve the appearance of barren lands into picturesque areas.
+Most governments and institutions have used afforestation to help revert the arid and semi-arid areas to productive areas and improve the appearance of barren lands into picturesque areas.

 Various Advantages of Afforestation